Government Engineering College, Kozhikode: Centre for Continuing Education

 The Centre for Continuing Education (CCE) focuses on training youth for employment.
 It conducts vocational training, trains unemployed youth in full-time and informal programs, develops management skills, performs in-service training to the already employed and publishes materials for training programs.
 The CCE was originally a sub-center of a similar program in Thiruvananthapuram, the capital of Kerala.

 Industry Institute Interaction Cell

 The Industry Institute Interaction Cell (IIIC) is a forum of interaction between industries and institutes through product testing, consulting, and research and development.
 The cell is associated with the District Industries Centre.
 Indian industries sponsor research and development activities, help develop the IIIC's curriculum and select qualified candidates.
 The testing and laboratory facilities in the college are used by companies for their needs.
 Students' ideas are shared with companies for commercial applications.

 Student life

 Lakshya

 Lakshya is a national technical festival in which students of GECK participate.
 It is a platform for engineering students to showcase their skills and knowledge.
-So far, it has been held five times: in 2011, 2013, 2016, 2018, and 2019.
+So far, it has been held six times: in 2011, 2013, 2016, 2018,2019 and 2023.